-- Active employees: October 15th through November 2nd.
+- Active employees: October 7th through November 15th (extended from October 25th).

 You will receive a letter from the Medical Trust approximately one week before Open Enrollment begins.
 This letter will have information regarding when and how to access the Open Enrollment website.
 Even if you do not want to make changes to your health plan, it is important for you to log in to the Medical Trust Open Enrollment website to check that your personal information—such as Social Security numbers—is correct for yourself and your dependents.
 You can submit any corrections through the online system and/or by notifying Cathy Hobart in the diocesan office.